There's a whole sea of essential oils out there to choose from...

 Lemon has also been known to be effective against acne and skin inflammation, and can often be found in facial toners and cleansers.
 This oil's astringent properties also benefit this purpose, as they allow for tighter, brighter skin and reduced pores.

-Having recently skyrocketed in the aromatherapy world for its incredible benefits to hair, rosemary essential oil is the perfect modern pick.
+Having recently skyrocketed in the aromatherapy world due to its incredible benefits for hair growth, rosemary essential oil is the perfect modern pick.
 With a distinctive scent that is both floral and herbal, this Mediterranean oil gives a fresh boost to the mind and the body.

 Rosemary is also considered to be a great companion for study.
 A 2017 study found that the inhalation of rosemary improved the performance of several cognitive functions, including memory, alertness, and concentration.